 The Wayúu, commonly known as Guajiros, are a group that inhabits many parts of Latin America.
 They have been able to maintain their culture throughout time.
-They have their own language, Wayúunaiki and live mostly in the Guajira peninsula, at the north of Colombia and northwest to Venezuela, near the Caribbean Sea.
+They have their own language, Wayúunaiki, and live mostly in the Guajira peninsula, at the north of Colombia and northwest of Venezuela, near the Caribbean Sea.

-According to recent censuses, the Wayúu population is said to be of approximately 438,000 people; 33% are in Colombia and the remaining 67% live in Venezuela.
+According to recent census, the Wayúu population is said to total approximately 438,000 people; 33% are in Colombia and the remaining 67% live in Venezuela.
 Nevertheless, the population tends to migrate between both countries given job opportunities, climate change and other factors.
 This frequent migration to urban centers has created drastic poverty among the Wayúu.

 Men transmit their knowledge about shepherding, hunting, fishing and construction to their descendants.
-Nevertheless, it is not the father’s obligation to educate the younger ones, but the maternal uncle’s responsibility.
+It is not the father’s obligation to educate the younger ones, but the maternal uncle’s responsibility.
 This responsibility falls on their children once the uncle passes away.

 For the Wayúu, cattle are its most important source of richness and are considered to be their main point of pride.
 Even though it is used for commerce, it is also exchanged in a non-economical manner, in order to seal matrimonial bonds, as a right over descendants or to compensate for crimes, solve conflicts and establish peace.
 Also, the shepherd associates his cattle with rituals and his vital cycle.